Josef Newgarden: Team Penske (2017–present)

 Newgarden started his second title defense slowly in 2020, a season shorted by the COVID-19 pandemic.
-Although he finished third at the opener in Texas he found himself in an early-season slump that put him in a hole to rival Scott Dixon.
-By mid-season and toward the final stretch Newgarden produced a series of wins and podium finishes, setting him up for a title-deciding showdown with Dixon at the final round in St. Petersburg.
-Newgarden could only secure the championship by winning the race and if Dixon finished no better than ninth.
-During the race, Newgarden overtook Pato O'Ward in the closing laps after a restart and held onto the lead for his second consecutive win in St. Petersburg, but ultimately failed to defend his title when Dixon finished third.
+Although he finished third at the opener in Texas, he found himself in an early-season slump that put him behind rival Scott Dixon.
+By mid-season down the final strentch of the season, Newgarden produced a series of wins and podium finishes, setting him up for a title-deciding showdown with Dixon at the final round in St. Petersburg.
+Newgarden could only secure the championship by winning the race; if Dixon finished no better than ninth.
+In the closing laps of the race, Newgarden overtook Pato O'Ward after a restart and held onto the lead for his second consecutive win in St. Petersburg.
+Nonetheless, he ultimately failed to defend his title as Dixon finished third.

-2021 would be an up-and-down year for Newgarden and Team Penske.
-Despite earning a season leading four pole positions, Newgarden would not pick up a win until the tenth round of the season at Mid Ohio.
-The win was his nineteenth in IndyCar, making him the most successful American driver active at that time.
+The 2021 season would be an up-and-down year for Newgarden and Team Penske.
+Despite earning a season leading four pole positions, Newgarden would not pick up his first win until the tenth race of the season at Mid Ohio.
+The win was his nineteenth in IndyCar, making him the most successful active American driver.
 Newgarden picked up a second win at Gateway.
-Heading into the final race of the season at Long Beach, Newgarden was one of only three drivers mathematically in contention for the title, alongside Alex Palou and O'Ward.
-Newgarden finished second in the race, giving him a second-place finish in the championship for the second consecutive year.
+Finally, heading into the final race of the season at Long Beach, Newgarden was one of only three drivers who were still mathematically in contention for the title.
+His fellow competitors Palou and O'Ward were the remaining two Newgarden ultimately finished second in the race, giving him a second-place finish in the championship for the second consecutive year.

-Newgarden would be an at times dominant and at times inconsistent force in 2022.
-He set a career high in wins in a season with five; winning at Texas, Long Beach, Road America, Iowa, and Gateway.
+In 2022, Newgarden was at times dominant and at times inconsistent.
+He set a career season high in wins with five; winning at Texas, Long Beach, Road America, Iowa, and Gateway.
 This would be the most wins by an IndyCar driver in one season since 2016, when former teammate Simon Pagenaud won five races.
-Newgarden's best finish on the season outside of his five wins was a fourth place at Detroit, putting him in a deficit for the championship heading into the season finale.
-At the second race in Iowa Newgarden suffered a heavy crash while leading - the result of a suspension failure.
-Although he was able to exit the car on his own power and walked away, he collapsed shortly afterwards in the driver's motor home lot, after which he was airlifted to a hospital in Des Moines for further evaluation.
+Newgarden's best finish on the season outside of his five wins was a fourth place finish at Detroit, putting him in a deficit for the championship heading into the season finale.

+At the second race in Iowa, Newgarden suffered a heavy crash while leading the race - the result of a suspension failure.
+Although he was able to exit the car on his own power and subsequently walked away, he collapsed shortly afterwards in his motor home lot, after which he was airlifted to a hospital in Des Moines for further evaluation.
 Newgarden was later cleared to race in the following weekend's Gallagher Grand Prix.
-Heading into the season finale at Laguna Seca, Newgarden was one of five drivers in contention for the series title, alongside his Penske teammates Will Power and Scott McLaughlin, in addition to Scott Dixon and Marcus Ericsson.
-Although Newgarden mounted a furious charge from 25th to second during the race, he was ultimately unsuccessful at clinching his third championship, finishing second in the standings to Will Power.
+Heading into the season finale at Laguna Seca, Newgarden was one of five drivers in contention for the series title alongside Penske teammates Will Power and Scott McLaughlin, in addition to Scott Dixon and Marcus Ericsson.
+Although Newgarden mounted a furious charge from 25th to second place during the race, he was ultimately unsuccessful at clinching his third championship as he finished second in the standings to Will Power.